Download our new CCPA Guide for Staffing & Recruitment

 Jill works on the enterprise side, matching candidates to specific roles, so it is crucial that Jill has fairness baked in to alleviate buyer concerns.

 Additionally, talent leaders using AI in HR are seeing real regulatory frameworks come into force.
-The EU AI Act, California FEHA, FCRA obligations in the US, and NYC Local Law 144 all introduce new expectations around transparency, accountability, and monitoring.
+The EU AI Act, California FEHA, FCRA, and NYC Local Law 144 all introduce new expectations around transparency, accountability, and monitoring.

 Candidates must be informed, decisions must be explainable, and organizations are needing evidence that systems are behaving as expected.